This topic summarizes the criteria that you can use for creating custom match and exclude rules for each entry point type.

 See also Set Priority When Multiple Rules Apply in Custom Match Rules.

-For PHP Web, if a transaction is configured to identify the entry point based on the URI, you can optionally split the transaction into multiple transactions.
+For PHP Web, if a transaction is configured to identify the entry point based on the the URI, you can optionally split the transaction into multiple transactions.
 For example, a login request may be automatically detected as a single transaction, but you want to split it into two transactions based on whether the request branches to a new-user or existing-user operation.

 You can split a PHP Web transaction using request data from the transaction names such as URI segments, parameter values, header values, and cookie values.